pivotal/docs-tap/install-air-gap.hbs.md

 ## <a id='air-gap-policy'></a> Prepare Sigstore TUF Stack for Air-gapped Policy Controller

+>**Note** This section only applies if the target environment requires support for keyless auhtorities in `ClusterImagePulicy`.
+In this case Tanzu Application Platform needs to be installed with the value `policy.tuf_enabled: true` and a Sigstore TUF stack needs to be deployed or made accessible.

-Supply Chain Security Tools - Policy Controller requires access to a The Update Framework (TUF) server.
+With the TUF initialization enabled Supply Chain Security Tools - Policy Controller requires access to a The Update Framework (TUF) server.
 In an environment with public Internet access, the public official Sigstore TUF server is used.

 The Sigstore Stack consists of: